binhollc/SupernovaController-Examples/STMicroelectronics_LSM6DSV/README.md

 # Demo Supernova with STMicroelectronics sensor LSM6DSV

-This folder contains a demonstration project for interfacing with a LSM6DSV sensor using the Supernova host adapter connected to the I3C bus.
+This folder contains a demonstration project for interfacing with a LSM6DSV sensor using the Supernova host adapter connected to the I3C High Voltage bus.
 The project showcases how to initialize the sensor, read accelerometer and gyroscope data in real-time, and visualize this data using `matplotlib` in Python.

 ![Sensor_Data_Visualization](assets/stmicroelectronics_lsm6dsv_accel_gyro_plot.png)